Updated 2025

 FOR VACATION HOME AND INVESTMENT PROPERTY OWNERS

-Insurance Information: Keep your insurance information and policy details accessible and share them with your property manager or a trusted person.
+Insurance Information: Keep an easily accessible digital file of your insurance policy and claims contact information.
+Share it with your manager or a trusted emergency contact.

-Regular Updates: Request regular updates and photos from your property manager before and after the hurricane to assess any potential damage.
+Status Updates: Request pre- and post-storm photos and updates from your property manager to help document conditions and quickly assess any damage.

 EXTRA TIPS